Flatulence

-Flatulence, in humans, is the expulsion of gas from the intestines via the anus, commonly referred to as farting.
+Flatulence is the expulsion of gas from the intestines via the anus, commonly referred to as farting.
 "Flatus" is the medical word for gas generated in the stomach or bowels.
-A proportion of intestinal gas may be swallowed environmental air, and hence flatus is not entirely generated in the stomach or bowels.
+A proportion of intestinal gas may be swallowed environmental air; hence, flatus is not entirely generated in the stomach or bowels.
 The scientific study of this area of medicine is termed flatology.